CICE-Consortium/Icepack/doc/source/developer_guide/dg_col_phys.rst

     * If optional arguments are passed but not needed, this is NOT an error.
 If optional argument are not passed but needed, this is an error.

     * If checking and implementation are done properly, optional arguments that are not needed will never be referenced anywhere in Icepack at that timestep.
 Optional arguments should be matched with the appropriate flags at the first entry into Icepack.

-    * The ``argcheck`` namelist setting controls when to do the checks, 'never', 'first', or 'always' are valid settings

     * There is a unit test in CICE to verify robustness of this approach.